-The Champs-Elysées is also all aglow, especially during Christmas time.
-The world’s most romantic boulevard lights up during the festive season with over 2.4km of lights stretching from the Place de la Concorde right down to the Arc de Triomphe.
+The city is especially well illuminated during the festive season, when over 2.4km of lights stretch from the Place de la Concorde right down to the Arc de Triomphe.
 It’s made even brighter with its 450 decorated trees along the avenue and on the pavement.

 However, it’s Paris’s most famous landmark, the glittering Eiffel Tower, that’s mainly to blame for the misinterpretation.
 The monument shines like a beacon each night with 40km of illuminated garlands made up of 20,000 light bulbs.

 The real reason for the city’s name actually stems from the mid-17th century, when Louis XIV, otherwise known as Louis the Great (Louis le Grand) or the Sun King (Roi Soleil), was on the throne.
 After a prolonged period of war and domestic civil strife, the king was committed to restoring the public’s faith in law and order.